Plugins » Pattern Renamer 2.3.3

 The length count doesn't take the extension (and dot) into account if the extension is not marked for renaming (i.e "Apply to" is set to "Name").

 Insert A string to insert at the beginning of the new file name.
-Note that when renumbering is applied Insert occurs after renumbering.
+Note that when template is applied Insert occurs after the template.

 Append A string to add at the end of the new file name.
-Note that when renumbering is applied Append occurs after renumbering.
+Note that when template is applied Append occurs after the template.

 Start from Number of first file.
 If unchecked the number is supposed to be extracted from the file name itself.